Research

 Active research areas

-- 05Embedded AI clustersScheduling, sharding, and pipelined inference across embedded AI hardware — bringing distributed AI compute to environments where data centers don't reach.
+- 05Distributed AI clustersHow to run high-performance AI across efficient, widely available hardware — bringing capable AI to places large data centers don't reach.

 Where to find it